Quozul/lovcon/readme.md

 Lovcon is a fully-featured in-game console which you can use and edit it as your desires.
 You can find the full documentation on the [wiki](https://github.com/Quozul/lovcon/wiki).
 The console comes with some images and cursor, as for the cursors, you can disable them in the [config file](https://github.com/Quozul/lovcon/wiki/Config-file).

-**Please note that the console is very ressource heavy when opened, weak systems may lag with it!**
+**Please note that the console is very resource heavy when opened, weak systems may lag with it!**

 <img src="https://i.imgur.com/1VMfoM2.png" title="Lovcon" alt="Lovcon image"/>